-If you’re passionate about skiing and want to share your knowledge with other people, working as a ski instructor can become your regular seasonal job.
+If you're passionate about skiing, for example, and want to share your knowledge with other people, working as a ski instructor can become your regular seasonal job.
 Many ski resorts bring back the same staff year after year.

 You'll find summer seasonal employment at beach resorts, amusement parks, and historic and national attractions.
 Also review hospitality, travel, and outdoor job listings, so you're viewing a broad range of options.
 You'll find that many of the jobs in these career fields are seasonal by nature.

 How to Find Seasonal Jobs

 Job search engines are an excellent way to find seasonal job listings.
 When you use advanced search options, you'll be able to search by type of position and narrow the results to include only job listings with seasonal hours.
 Here's how to search for seasonal jobs on the top job search engines.

 Most job sites, such as Indeed.com, LinkUp.com, SimplyHired.com, and CoolWorks.com, offer advanced search features where you can search by keywords like "seasonal," "seasonal holiday," "seasonal retail," "seasonal ski," or "seasonal summer," etc. Include your location in the search to find jobs in your area.